timeplus-io/docs/docs/v2-release-notes.md

 This page summarizes changes for Timeplus Enterprise and Timeplus Proton, on a biweekly basis, including new features and important bug fixes.

+## Jul 22, 2024
+[Timeplus-native-jdbc](https://github.com/timeplus-io/timeplus-native-jdbc) is updated (v2.0.2), with bigint and decimal types are now supported, and a bugfix for invalid version for low cardinality key.

+### Timeplus Proton (v1.5.14 and v1.5.13)
+  * Remote user-defined functions (UDFs) can now be created via SQL.
+    * Example: `CREATE REMOTE FUNCTION ip_lookup(ip string) RETURNS string URL 'https://abc.lambda-url.us-west-2.on.aws/'`
+  * Mutable streams performance tuning: added [key_space_full_scan_threads](mutable-stream#key_space_full_scan_threads) setting.
+  * Improved asof join performance.
+  * Added support for primary key columns in secondary key.
+  * (v1.5.13) Bugfix: When the format schema is dropped, the format schema cache is now properly cleared
+  * (v1.5.13) Bugfix: A null pointer access before type cast

+### Timeplus Enterprise
+  * When launching Timeplus Enterprise for the first time, a system dashboard will be created to show usage and workspace stats.
+  * In the SQL Console, see a query's pipeline after running a query.
+Note: This is available for single-node on-prem deployments.
+  * New external stream: AutoMQ.
+A configuration wizard is available in the console UI.
+[Learn more](automq-kafka-source)
+  * New stream mode: mutable streams, where values with the same primary key(s) will be overwritten.
+More advanced configuration options will be available soon.
+  * In the Help side panel, see detailed version and build times for components.
+  * A new "Get Started" section on the homepage for on-prem deployments, with links to a demo video, docs, and support.
+  * Added additional metrics for materialized views.
+  * Updated license UI for on-prem deployments.
+  * Ably data source is now removed.

 ## Jul 8, 2024

 A new [JDBC driver](https://github.com/timeplus-io/timeplus-native-jdbc) for Timeplus is now available, supporting both streaming and batch queries.
 Compared to the JDBC driver we released last year, this new driver talks to Timeplus via the TCP native protocol, with better performance.
 [Learn more](jdbc)